IvanLiyan/Leopard/clroot_conversion/README.md

 ### Helpful Shortcuts

 `./makeLeopard -ds`: cleans out the imported files and copies in only the `@schema` package.
-This is useful when making a PR while there are still linting errors in the converted co d d
+This is useful when making a PR while there are still linting errors in the converted code

+`./makeLeopard -n`: skips the (somewhat lengthy) npm refresh.
+This is useful when running the script multiple times in a day, since we don't need to refresh the npm packages often.